pitfork/lamdera-program-test/README.md

+_Forked from [lamdera/program-test](https://github.com/lamdera/program-test) in order to create pull requests_

+--

 ⚠️ This is pre-release WIP software.
 If you'd like to help test the bleeding edge, ask on [Discord](https://dashboard.lamdera.app/docs/discuss).

 # program-test